ibexa/documentation-user/docs/content_management/taxonomy/work_with_tags.md

 ### Add tag translation

-If you have more than one language version of your site, you can also translate tags used in the site into the target language.
+If you have more than one language version of your website, you can also translate tags that are used in the website into the target language.

 1. Go to the **Tags** section.
 1. Click a tag and go to the **Translations** tab.